 2. Bring a flashlight in case you return in dark conditions.

 4. The Kilauea visitor center bookstore, lanai, and restrooms are open (exhibits and theater are closed).
 Rangers and volunteers are available to provide the latest information on the eruption, hiking information, things to do, and the daily schedule of ranger-led activities.
 You can also call them at 808-985-6011.
 The Kahuku Unit is open Thursday through Sunday from 9 am to 4 pm.

 5. Bring your own food and water.
 No potable water is available in the park.

-9. Large busses are not allowed in the park.
+6. Large busses more than 26′ long are not allowed in the park.